venkatesh-prach/test-results/README.md

 >>a.
 How did you unit test it?
  >>>__implemented the JUnit Test Case__
 >>b.
 How did you optimize the code for maintainability?
->>>__Optimized the current code by seperating the classess into different files, can see the diffrence with *com.singtel.test.before.optimize*, *com.singtel.test.after.optimize*.
+>>>__Optimized the current code by seperating the classes into different files, can see the diffrence with *com.singtel.test.before.optimize*, *com.singtel.test.after.optimize*.
 And also I have introduced the Default Abstarction class, which will decoupling the enforcing of interface implimation approch.
 Henece, Code will easily maintainable.__

 2. **Now, we have 2 special kinds of birds: the Duck and the Chicken...
 Can you implement them to make their own special sound?**